 We are not set-apart just for the sake of being set-apart.
 Not just so we can say we are or show others that we are.
 Really, it’s not even to prove to YAH that we are.

 We are set-apart so we can have an impact on those around us.

 Through our actions, speech, and behavior, others come to know that YAHUAH is Elohim and that He is Set-Apart.

 You know the old saying, “actions speak louder than words”?

 I tell you the truth: we can witness and tell people all day long that YAHUAH is Elohim, but if our actions don’t line up, they won’t believe a word we say.

-Our life - actions, speech, & behavior - is a witness.
+Our life - actions, speech, and behavior - is a witness.

 In Wayy.
 19:2, YAHUAH said “Speak to all the congregation of the children of Yisrael…”